How to Factory Reset Chromecast (3rd gen & Google TV)

 With your Chromecast plugged in, press and hold the reset button until the status light flashes.

 For everything except the original Chromecast, this takes approximately 10 seconds.
-If you’re still using a 1st generation Chromecast, you’ll need to hold the button for about 25 seconds to start the reset process.
+If you’re still using a 1st generation Chromecast, you must hold the button for about 25 seconds to start the reset process.

-4. Wait Until the Status Light Stops Flashing
+4. Wait Until the Status LED Light Stops Flashing

 Once the reset process starts, you don’t need to do anything else.
-Once the status indicator light stops flashing and turns solid, the reset is complete.
+The reset is complete once the LED light stops flashing and turns solid.

-Note: After you factory reset your Chromecast with Google TV, the remote control may no longer work.
+Note: The remote control may no longer work after factory resetting your Chromecast with Google TV.
 Follow my tutorial on how to reset and pair the remote here.

-How to Factory Reset Chromecast Using Google Home App
+How to Factory Reset Chromecast Without The Reset Button [Google Home App]

 Works on: Chromecast 1st Gen., 2nd Gen., 3rd Gen., Chromecast Audio, Chromecast Ultra, Chromecast with Google TV